TeonLucas/tictactoe/README.md

 ```

 Notice the function name for APM is `addCustomAttribute()` vs. `setCustomAttribute()` for Browser.
+The Settings tab on the game makes an Ajax request, which generates a Browser distributed trace.

 ## Webpack development flow
 First build the project: